 Using the Rigging tool, you can quickly create a basic deformation rig.
+As you create chains, you can automatically group the deformation nodes to keep your structure clean and organized.

 As you create your chains, the controls will be showing.
 However, whenever you close your project, the deformation controls display is turned off.
-When you reopen the project, you can display all controls or only some of them-see Displaying the Deformation Controls on page 421.
+When you reopen the project, you can display all controls or only some of them-see Displaying the Deformation Controls on page 443.